axibase/atsd/configuration/entity_views.md

 #### Icon Link to Specific Entity Portal

-To display a particular portal by default, specify the portal's name in the 'Value' setting.
-Other portals assigned with the entity will be accessible in tabs.
+To display a particular portal by default, specify the portal name in the 'Value' setting.
+Other portals assigned to the entity are accessible in tabs.

 * Configuration